nimradev064/Forest-Fire-Classification/README.md

 Grayscale = 0.2989 * Red + 0.5870 * Green + 0.1140 * Blue

 These weights are chosen because they mimic the human eye's sensitivity to different colors.
-The human eye is most sensitive to green light, followed by red light, and then blue light.
+The human eye is most sensitive to green light, followed by red light, and then blue light.<br>
 <br> <img width="395" alt="RGB" src="https://github.com/nimradev064/Forest-Fire-Classification/assets/157350960/c95a9536-d33d-43b2-8237-86ed09f625df">

 2 : Grayscale images convert into Normalization: